jbx-protocol/juice-docs-v2/docs/learn/risks.md

      With a distribution limit of zero, all treasury funds belong to the community.
 Token holders can redeem their tokens to reclaim their share of the treasury at any time, according to the current funding cycle's redemption bonding curve rate.

      A non-zero distribution limit allocates a portion of the treasury for distribution to payout splits.

+     A project owner can also change the split allocations that are bound by the funding cycle's distribution limit at any time, unless the split was explicitly locked until a specified date during its creation.

      🟢 <strong>Used productively</strong> this can be used to withdraw funds to a community safe, distribute funds to contributors, channel funds to other projects operating treasuries on the protocol, and more.<br/>